jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - I catch your drift
   - I see/get/understand where you're coming from

+- I love you
+  - I adore you
+  - I cherish you
+  - I care about you
+  - I'm crazy about you
+  - I'm fond of you
+  - I'm into you
+  - I'm head over heels for you
+  - I'm smitten with you
+  - I'm sweet on you
+  - I'm wild about you
+  - I'm nuts about you
+  - I crush on you
+  - I potato you
+  - I derp you
+  - I unicorn you
+  - I cat you

 - I will pay the bill
   - I got this
   - It's on me